Sony has finally released its much-talked about PS4 Pro and it sets a new standard for console gaming.

 The white One S is 40 per cent smaller and thinner than its former generation, with the power supply now tucked away inside the main casing.
 It is, in fact, one of the best looking consoles on the market.

-The PS4 Pro also has the power supply inside but is chunky and less sleek than the Xbox, we think.
+The PS4 Pro also has the power supply inside but is chunky and less sleek than the Xbox.
+It's even larger and heftier than the original, standard PlayStation 4.

 That comes as no surprise.
 Considering how powerful the PS4 Pro's chipset is, we think it will run extremely hot.
 Hotter than the Xbox One S and PS4.
 That means there will needs to be plenty of cooling inside.